asmithgall/smithgall_casestudy/README.md

 # Modelling Gas Prices Case Study
 by Alex Smithgall

+## Documentation
+Please start by reading the Hook Document.pdf and then look at the Rubric.pdf.
+These documents will get you oriented to the case study prompt and deliverables.

+## Materials
+The materials folder contains everything you will need to carry out the case study.
+Within this folder, there is the Background Articles, Technical Articles, and the Data folder.
+The data folder contains the preliminary dataset with an Data Appendix pdf that has a data dictionary and sources.
+Finally, there is an example script which fits two example models on the data.

 ## References
 [1] “Factors affecting gasoline prices - U.S. Energy Information Administration (EIA).”
 Accessed: May 08, 2024.
 [Online].
 Available: https://www.eia.gov/energyexplained/gasoline/factors-affecting-gasoline-prices.php